Transport densities and congested optimal transport problem in the Heisenberg group: Congested optimal transport problem in

-\begin{Remark} If we furthermore assume that $G(x,\cdot)$ is strictly convex for every $x\in\Omega$, then given $Q_{1}$ and $Q_{2}$ which solves \eqref{lepbme1} it follows that $i_{Q_{1}}=i_{Q_{2}}$.
-In other words, equilibria are not necessarily unique but they all induce the same intensity or, equivalently, the same metric. \end{Remark}
+\begin{Remark} Additionally, if $G$ is strictly convex, then given $Q_{1}$ and $Q_{2}$ which solves \eqref{lepbme1} it follows that $i_{Q_{1}}=i_{Q_{2}}$.
+In other words, equilibria are not necessarily unique but they all induce the same intensity or, equivalently, the same congested metric. \end{Remark}

-As we said before, from a modelistic viewpoint minimizing \eqref{lepbme1}, with the constraint $(e_0)_{\#}Q=\mu$ and $(e_1)_{\#}Q=\nu$, describes a situation we only know which is the the initial and final cortical activity (or the distributions of vehicles and their destination), and we are interested in minimizing the total cost: in mathematical terms, this corresponds to say that the set of admissible couplings $(e_0, e_1)_{\#}Q$ coincides with the whole set of transport plans $\Pi(\mu,\nu)$.
-This is often referred as SO (System Optimum) type of movement.

-More constraints could be possibly imposed to the problem.
-Indeed one could minimize the total cost under the constraint of $(e_0,e_1)_{\#}Q\in\Pi\subset\Pi(\mu,\nu)$.
-As a particular case, we have $\Pi=\{\bar{\gamma}\}$, that is the coupling is given and, roughly speaking, we a priori know the probability $\bar\gamma(x,y)$ for a vehicle in $x$ (or the signal starting from $x$) to reach a destination $y$.
-This is often called User Equilibrium (UE) type of movement.
-In this case we look for a traffic plan in the set
+Additional constraints can be imposed on the problem.
+Specifically, one could minimize the total cost under the constraint $(e_0,e_1)_{\#}Q\in\Pi\subset\Pi(\mu,\nu)$ and, as a particular case, consider $\Pi=\{\overline{\gamma}\}$.
+In this scenario, the set of horizontal traffic plans is defined as:

-and equilibria are traffic plans belonging to this set and satisfying the first condition of Definition \ref{Wardrop}.
-If $\mathcal{Q}_{\mathbb{H}}^p(\overline{\gamma}) \not=\emptyset$ the previous arguments can be adapted to this new situation and we can get the existence of equilibria.
-Interestingly enough, while in the urban scenario UE is more realistic, since each vehicle has a preferred destination, it has been proved in \cite{Wolfson} (in the Euclidean setting) that a SO type of movement is more natural for the description of signal propagation in the brain.